citizenfx/natives/CAM/SetTableGamesCameraThisUpdate.md

 * **typeHash**: Which table game object to focus on

 ## Return value
-true if the camera was successfully set this update.
+True if the camera settings were successfully updated.